What is a revolving credit facility? A plain-English guide for UK businesses

 The key features of a revolving credit facility

-Credit limit — The maximum amount available to draw at any one time.
-Juice Flex runs from £25,000 to £1,000,000 depending on your business financials and eligibility.
+• Credit limit.
+Juice Flex runs from £50,000 to £1,000,000 depending on your business financials and eligibility.

 Who is a revolving credit facility designed for?